Elihu Yale (captain)

-Captain Elihu Yale (1747–1806) was an American military commanding officer, and one of the first manufacturers of bayonets in Connecticut.
+Elihu Yale (1747 – May 12, 1806) was an American military commanding officer, and one of the first manufacturers of bayonets in Connecticut.
 He served during the American War of Independence, and later became the grandfather of penny press pioneer Moses Yale Beach.

 Biography

 Elihu Yale of Wallingford was born in 1747, to Theophilus Yale and Azubah Wolf, members of the Yale family.
 His grandfather, Capt.
 Theophilus Yale, was a magistrate of the city, while his great-grandfather, Capt.
 Thomas Yale, was one of the founders of Wallingford, Connecticut.
 He also served as a magistrate.
 Yale was an early settler of Wallingford with his family and joined the Continental Army during the American War of Independence.

 He served as Sergeant in Col. Thaddeus Cook's Regiment of Militia, in New Haven and Fairfield, Connecticut.
 The regiment served as reinforcement during the Saratoga Campaign to Gen. Horatio Gates.
 He served as Sergeant in the New Haven Alarm regiment of the Connecticut State militia, a unit organized for the costal defense between New York and New Haven.
 He also served at Tryon's Invasion of Connecticut, led by British Gen. William Tryon.
 Yale was then under the orders of Capt.
 Abraham Stanley, his brother-in-law, who had served in the 10th Continental Regiment, part of the Connecticut Line.
 On August 27, 1777, from Wallingford, Yale's regiment was sent to assist Gen. Enoch Poor's brigade.
 Yale eventually became a commanding officer, reaching the rank of Captain.
 He was a member of the 15th Continental Regiment of Gen. William Heath, who were involved in the Battle of Bunker Hill during the Siege of Boston.